ecsyjs/ecsy/docs/manual/Getting-started.md

     .addComponent(Position, { x: Math.random() * 10, y: Math.random() * 10, z: 0});
 }
 ```
-With that we have just created 11 entities.
+With that, we have just created 11 entities.
 10 with the `Acceleration` and `Position` components, and one with just the `Position` component.
 Notice that the Position component is added using custom parameters.
 If we didn't use the parameters then the
 component would use the default values declared in the Position class.